Nihan bariş

 Take Profit and Stop Loss in Sell trades are activated with the Ask price.

-Read more: What is Spread?
+Read more: What is spread?
 The difference between Ask and Bid prices

 Another important point regarding take profit and stop loss is that slippage may cause your take profit or stop loss to be activated a little further from the price you placed the order.
 Three of the most important factors that cause slippage are: